 Founder & President - Dr. Leonardo Interactive Webservices, LLC

-The timing seemed right for a new business opportunity and I founded MedNet Technologies (MedNet) in 1999 with my younger brother to develop websites for physicians and dentists.
+The timing was right for a new business opportunity and I founded MedNet Technologies (MedNet) in 1999 with my younger brother to develop websites for physicians and dentists.
 I researched health conditions, treatments and procedures, and wrote the content used on client websites.
 Days were spent selling new customers, with nights and weekends manually building custom websites one at a time.

 By 2013 MedNet had grown to 60 employees and had built more than 3,500 websites for dental, medical and veterinary practices.
 We were the largest company within our market vertical.
 But the development process was still inefficient since it could often take months to launch even a small website.
 So, I started leveraging our Patient Education Library (which by now contained thousands of topics) by integrating this content within a relational software database connected with an automated development engine.
 The resulting application greatly increased efficiency and improved quality control.
 Websites that previously took weeks to publish and proof were now completed in just hours.